Unofficial-TDL-Testing/tdl-bugs/README.md

 are both acceptable
 **Logs:** If logs are available supply a link here, use pastebin.com or another website to store it rather than pasting the entire log here
-**Reported Status:** Whether or not the issue has been reported on the Sandswept forums
 **Additional Info:** Any additional info you can think off really, including more in depth description if applicable

 #### Example